What are Eicosanoids?

 Metabolism of Eicosanoids

-Eicosanoids are rapidly metabolized to ensure the tight control of their signaling and biological activities.
-Several enzymatic pathways are involved in the metabolism of eicosanoids, including β-oxidation, ω-oxidation, and conjugation with glutathione or glucuronic acid.
+Due to their potent biological activity and short half-lives, eicosanoids are rapidly metabolized to ensure precise regulation of their signaling and to prevent prolonged or excessive biological effects.
+Several enzymatic pathways are involved in the metabolism of eicosanoids, ensuring their efficient breakdown and elimination.
+These include β-oxidation, ω-oxidation, and conjugation reactions with molecules like glutathione or glucuronic acid, all of which contribute to the termination of eicosanoid signaling.

-Conjugation reactions, such as glutathione and glucuronic acid conjugation, play a role in the detoxification and elimination of eicosanoids.
-These reactions enhance the water solubility of eicosanoids, facilitating their excretion through the urine or bile.
+Conjugation reactions, such as glutathione conjugation and glucuronic acid conjugation, are crucial for the detoxification and elimination of eicosanoids.
+These reactions increase the water solubility of eicosanoids, facilitating their removal from the body.
+Conjugation occurs in various cellular compartments, but is especially prevalent in the liver, where phase II enzymes are highly active.

 Dysregulated Eicosanoid Signaling and Diseases